AizaShaukat/projecx/README.md

 ## 📄 Abstract

-**ProjectX** is a full-stack academic project management platform designed to streamline and digitize the workflows of BS Final Year Projects and MS Theses in universities.
+**ProjecX** is a full-stack academic project management platform designed to streamline and digitize the workflows of BS Final Year Projects and MS Theses in universities.
 It provides:

 * Centralized group and thesis tracking
 * Document submission handling for proposal, mid, and final stages